WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 a hierarchy of abstractions, including blocks, stages, encoders, decoders.

-The subpackage also includes some ready to use image-to-image tranlation models, including fully convolutional or maxpooling/bilinear `UNet` and the `COnvNeXt` module based `ConvNeXtUNet` with tunable number of compute blocks.
+The subpackage also includes some ready to use image-to-image tranlation models, including fully convolutional or maxpooling/bilinear `UNet` and the `ConvNeXt` blocks based `ConvNeXtUNet` with tunable number of compute blocks.

 ## Key Components/building blocks of the Framework